Table of contents

 Nowadays, everyone has been talking about marketing analytics.
 But what is it exactly and why is it so important?
 Web analytics helps you build the right marketing strategy, optimize costs, increase sales, and accelerate business growth.

 In this article, we sort out everything you need to know about analytics in marketing.
 We’ve collected best practices for marketers who want to decide based on data rather than guesswork.

 Note: This post was originally published in December 2020 and was completely updated in December 2023 for accuracy and comprehensiveness on marketing analytics.

 What is Marketing Analytics?

 Analytics in marketing is also about measuring and optimizing marketing efforts.
 It helps you assess the impact of marketing on the business as a whole.
 The principle is to combine marketing data with data from your CRM and ERP systems and consider the impact of all online and offline marketing efforts on your business metrics.

-Thanks to marketing analytics, you can avoid guesswork and pay special attention to unprofitable marketing campaigns, uncover patterns and valuable insights in your marketing strategy, adjust your advertising campaigns, and get more revenue.
+By applying data analytics in marketing, you can avoid guesswork and pay special attention to unprofitable marketing campaigns, uncover patterns and valuable insights in your marketing strategy, adjust your advertising campaigns, and get more revenue.

 Who needs marketing analytics?

 Marketing analytics is necessary for all brands who desire to grow.
 Data is a key for:

 startups and small online projects to get heads up;